 Choose some of the above exercises and put them in a circuit.
 Start with 6-8 repetitions of each exercise with no rest between exercises or sets.
 Start with twice through the circuit and progress to three times through.
 To progress further, increase the number of repetitions and change up the exercises.

 Using this core circuit will address some of the physical limitations you may have in getting more distance on your throws.

 If you think your throwing mechanics could use some work too, sign up for our Skills Development Lab.
-Our upcoming module with Colin McIntyre will focus on throwing technique with the aim of getting more power and distance on your throws with a particular focus on backhand hucks and pulls.
-The throwing mechanics module starts July 31st.
-Hope you'll start working on your core strength now and join us for throwing mechanics soon!
+Our module with Colin McIntyre will focuses on backhand throwing technique.
+Compare your form with the best throwers in the game.
+Get more power and distance on your throws.
+Imagine what the combo of added core strength and better technique could do for your game this season!